Focus Areas

 Municipal Finances

-Equity in Adaptation Strategy Design
+Adaptation Strategy Design

 Household Decision Making

-Transdisciplinary Research and Co-Product Design
+Transdisciplinary Research and Co-Production Design